-- 1 large zucchini, cut into 3″ long slices
+- 1 large zucchini squash cut into 3" long spears

-- 1 large red bell pepper cut into slices
+- 1 large red, yellow or orange bell pepper sliced

-- 1 cup crumbled queso fresco (about 1/8 cup per taco)
+- 1 cup crumbled queso fresco or cotija cheese 1/8 cup per taco

-- 1 cup extra virgin olive oil + 1 tbsp (for sautéing veggies)
+- 1 cup extra virgin olive oil, plus 1 tbsp for sautéing veggies

 - 3 tbsp red wine vinegar